 - The air filter is removed after lifting off the cover.
 When reassembling, make sure that the filter is tight against the filter holder.
-Clean the filter by brushing or shaking it. - A more thorough cleaning of the filter is obtained by washing it in water and soap.
+Shake or brush clean the filter and the area around the carburettor. - A more thorough cleaning of the filter is obtained by washing it in water and soap.